ChudaJon/divertokentask/divertoken_frontend/README.md

 To serve the files, this template uses a minimal dependency called `moduleserve`.
 A URL such as `localhost:8000/scores/john` resolves to the file `scores/john.html`.
 If you'd like to override this and handle URL resolution yourself, change the `server` command in `package.json` from `moduleserve ./ --port 8000` to `moduleserve ./ --port 8000 --spa` (for "single page application").
 This will make `moduleserve` serve the default `index.html` for any URL.
 Since `index.html` loads `Index.bs.js`, you can grab hold of the URL in the corresponding `Index.re` and do whatever you want.

-By the way, ReasonReact comes with a small [router](https://reasonml.github.io/reason-react/docs/en/router) you might be interested in.
+By the way, RescriptReact comes with a small [router](https://reasonml.github.io/reason-react/docs/en/router) you might be interested in.